Tuning the Electronic Structure of Graphene by Controlling Spatial Confinement: Results and Discussion

-The ZGNRs are known for their highly localized edge states, where, by widening the GNR width, the edge effect becomes weak, suggesting that an array of narrow ZGNRs should not have a strong impact on the electronic structure due to highly localized edge states, limiting the coupling with the neighboring layers.
-The result for a ZGNR with 4 atoms in width and 4 atoms lateral spacing (4Z4-S) is shown in Figure~\figref{fig4}{4a}.
-One can see that there are two linear-like degenerate bands at the folded Dirac K point.
-Such a degeneracy suggests that there are two isolated graphene sheets, however the band structure is not degenerate along other wavevectors.
-Studying $\abs{\psi}^2$ for three states marked in the band structure shows that state 1 resides at the edge of the arrayed 4-ZGNR, while state 2 has no contribution from the middle layer, see Figure~\figref{fig4}{4b}.
-Nevertheless, state 3 shows some contribution from the middle layer.
-The high dispersion of these bands indicates they are originated from propagating states.
-Note that in the simple TB, edge effects exist for any width of a ZGNR with periodic boundary condition, as reflected in the band structure, i.e. increasing the width of the ZGNR, edge states (flat bands) remain in the band structure.
-However, the coupling of the layers increases and the system tends to behave as a trilayer, see Figure~\figref{figs2}{}, where the electronic bands become more similar to those of perfect trilayer graphene.
+The ZGNRs are known for their highly localized edge states, where widening the GNR width weakens the edge effect, suggesting that an array of narrow ZGNRs should not have a strong impact on the electronic structure, limiting the coupling with the neighboring layers.
+The result for 4Z4-S is shown in Figure~\figref{fig4}{4a}, with two linear-like degenerate bands at {the K point}.
+Such a degeneracy suggests that there are two nearly isolated graphene sheets.
+To have a better insight, we selected three states for furthur investigation: state 1, chosen from the valence band at the $\Gamma$ point, resides primarily at the edge of the arrayed 4-ZGNR; state 2, chosen from the first valence band at the K point, has no contribution from the middle layer; and state 3, chosen from the second valence band at the K point, shows some contribution from the middle layer, see Figure~\figref{fig4}{4b}.
+The high dispersion of these bands indicates they arise from propagating states.
+Note that in the simple TB, edge effects exist for any width of a ZGNR with periodic boundary condition.
+However, as the width of the nanoribbons increases, the coupling between the layers also increases, and the system tends to behave as a trilayer, see Figure~\figref{figs3}{} in the SM.

+Taken together, it is shown that although narrow AGNRs in this configuration do not strongly modify the electronic structure close to $E_F$, the absence of flat bands and the $\abs{\psi^2}$ analysis show that the middle layer is coupled to the system, in which wider ribbons have different valence band steepness.
+Particularly, the case with semiconducting AGNRs is interesting because embedding a layer of arrayed AGNRs in a trilayer structure produces two highly dispersive valence bands without requiring spatial isolation, or what we can call it thick graphene.
+In contrast, achieving similar dispersive bands in conventional few-layer graphene typically requires separating the layers, which may increases the vertical spacing and can introduce mechanical instabilities, making such free-standing layers highly challenging to realize.
+The presence of non-symmetry-related dispersive bands observed in S configuration heterostructures containing semimetal class of AGNRs or ZGNRs, reflects the existence of multiple delocalized propagation channels.

 \newlength{\figwidth}